leanprover-community/mathlib3/docs/tactics.md

 `linarith` attempts to find a contradiction between hypotheses that are linear (in)equalities.
 Equivalently, it can prove a linear inequality by assuming its negation and proving `false`.
 This tactic is currently work in progress, and has various limitations.
-In particular, all coefficients must be integer-valued, and it will not work on `nat`.
+In particular, it will not work on `nat`.
 The tactic can be made much more efficient.

 An example:
 ```